jamesu/railscollab/README.markdown

 Refer to the [INSTALL.markdown] [3] and [UPGRADE.markdown] [4] files

-A word of warning however.
-If you are upgrading from an old version pre-0.8 stable (database version 14 or lower), then MAKE SURE YOU BACK UP YOUR UPLOADED FILES.

 ## I do i do [x]?

 Check out the [wiki on github] [2].